usaid-cs/yesterday-i-learned/random.md

 - Drinking four litres of earl grey a day will get you muscle cramps.
 [Bergamot](https://en.wikipedia.org/wiki/Bergamot_essential_oil#Toxicology), the orangey ingredient in earl grey tea, is responsible for this.
 - "I constantly get out of my comfort zone.
 [Staying in the comfort zone] is the easiest way to mediocrity." - Terry Crews (actual part of the quote was "Looking cool")
 - Answering "do you know why I pulled you over" honestly [appears to have less negative consequences](https://www.reddit.com/r/LifeProTips/comments/60o1tq/lpt_do_you_know_why_i_pulled_you_over_translates/), if the police is actually just checking if you know you messed up.
 - The 13th character of a UUID4 string is always 4.
-UUID1 does not have this problem, but since the [UUID1 hash is based on the MAC address and time](http://stackoverflow.com/questions/1785503/when-should-i-use-uuid-uuid1-vs-uuid-uuid4-in-python), it predictably collides whenever two of them are generated less than ~1us of each other.
+All UUIDs have their 13th character set to their version.
+Unrelated: since the [UUID1 hash is based on the MAC address and time](http://stackoverflow.com/questions/1785503/when-should-i-use-uuid-uuid1-vs-uuid-uuid4-in-python), it predictably collides whenever two of them are generated less than ~1us of each other.
 - "Jedi" is both singular and plural, but to annoy Star Wars fans, you can use "Jedus" for singular, and "Jedis" for plural.
 - Powers said that many homeless individuals will throw away socks and other clothing when they get dirty because they simply cannot afford to wash them.
 That, he said, presents an impossible choice—[do laundry, or go hungry.](http://www.nbcbayarea.com/news/local/Apple-Engineer-Converts-Used-Van-Into-Mobile-Laundromat-Offers-Free-Loads-to-Homeless-416489533.html)
 - The Japanese un-turn-off-able shutter sound can be defeated by [playing the negative sound at the same time](http://stackoverflow.com/questions/4401232/avfoundation-how-to-turn-off-the-shutter-sound-when-capturestillimageasynchrono/23758876#23758876).